FamilySearch/familysearch-javascript-sdk/README.md

 [![Build Status](https://travis-ci.org/FamilySearch/familysearch-javascript-sdk.png)](https://travis-ci.org/FamilySearch/familysearch-javascript-sdk)
 [![Coverage Status](https://coveralls.io/repos/FamilySearch/familysearch-javascript-sdk/badge.svg?branch=master)](https://coveralls.io/r/FamilySearch/familysearch-javascript-sdk?branch=master)

+See the [sample app wiki](https://github.com/FamilySearch/javascript-sdk-sample-app/wiki) for the following components of this SDK:
+* A tutorial to help get you started.
-A [sample app](https://github.com/FamilySearch/javascript-sdk-sample-app) demonstrates how to fulfill common use cases.
+* A [sample app](https://github.com/FamilySearch/javascript-sdk-sample-app) with code that demonstrates how to fulfill common use cases.
+* Documentation of the JavaScript SDK and other development guides.

 ## Installation

-The SDK is available as a versioned javascript file, following the [semantic versioning](http://semver.org/) guidelines.
+The JavaScript SDK is available as a versioned JavaScript file, following the [semantic versioning](http://semver.org/) guidelines.

-If you want to run the SDK on your own server, copy the familysearch-javascript-sdk file to your project folder using [jsDelivr](http://www.jsdelivr.com/#!familysearch-javascript-sdk) and run one of the following commands from that folder on your server console:
+If you want to run the SDK on your own server, download and extract the familysearch-javascript-sdk file to your project folder using [jsDelivr](http://www.jsdelivr.com/#!familysearch-javascript-sdk) and run one of the following commands from that folder on your server console:

 * For a Bower server:
   ```